 How to make Rice Tart:

-Meanwhile, press the puff pastry into your pie dish and trim the excess.
+Step 2: Puff pastry: Press the pastry into your pie dish and trim the excess.

-Place into the oven to bake for 40 minutes or until golden and set in the center when you jiggle it.
+Step 4: Bake: Place into the oven, baking until set in the center when you jiggle it.

 FAQ's for the best Rice Tart

 Absolutely!
-The Rice Tart is a versatile dessert that can be customized with different flavors.
 You can infuse the rice pudding filling with vanilla extract, almond extract, or even add a hint of citrus zest for a refreshing twist.
 Feel free to experiment and find your favorite flavor combination.

 Yes, you can make the Rice Tart ahead of time.
 Bake the tart as instructed and allow it to cool completely.
 Once cooled, cover and refrigerate until ready to serve.
 This dessert is perfect for preparing in advance for gatherings or special occasions.